mitre/secure-coding-case-studies/typescript/msccs-12.md

  290     // if this endpoint was being called from the client, 291     // we must make sure they can't use server-only properties.
 ```

+The final change was to add a check on line 283 that looks at the user id associated with the current session and the userID provided as input.
+If they don't match, which would be the case when an adversary is trying to create a key for a targetted user, then an error is thrown on line 284.

 ### Prevention:

 Don't roll your own.